 Reprinted with permission from the Communications Office of Bishop Paprocki.
 The original article can be found in pdf here.

 The Most Reverend Thomas John Paprocki is bishop of the Diocese of Springfield in Illinois.
-He is a canon lawyer, a civil lawyer and a 2013 graduate of the Executive MBA program sponsored by Notre Dame University's Mendoza College of Business.
 In his spare time, he runs marathons and plays goalie for his amateur hockey team, which plays in the adult Masters' Hockey League in Chicago.
-Bishop Paprocki is a life long fan of the Chicago Black Hawks and the author of Holy Goals for Body and Soul: Eight Steps to Connect Sports with God and Faith.
+Bishop Paprocki is the author of Holy Goals for Body and Soul: Eight Steps to Connect Sports with God and Faith.
 Bishop Paprocki's regular column in the Catholic Times diocesan newspaper can be found here.Copyright © 2013 Most Reverend Thomas John Paprocki

 back to top